This module develops students' language proficiency as well as introducing them to the study of French culture and society.

 % of module mark

-Online Exam 24 hrs Reassessment: French Language and Society I
+Online Exam - 24 hrs (Centrally scheduled) Reassessment: French Language and Society I

 Oral commentary and dialogue within class on oral and written language work.
 Given immediately both to individuals and to group.

 Oral commentary and dialogue on seminar presentation, given to the individual presenter following the seminar.